-If you’re going to run your first 5k as part of a race or Parkrun, a good tip is to check out the course and terrain before you run.
+If you’re going to sign up for a 5k race, a good tip is to check out the course and terrain before you run.

 If the course is hilly or along trails, for example, you will have to give more consideration to your pace and speed.

 This is because you won’t be able to adopt your normal pace and speed on a hilly terrain.